 And we don’t shy away from making pioneering use of legislation to achieve the best outcomes for our clients, being the first firm in the UK to secure an ASB injunction with a ‘positive requirement’ and make use of the new ‘nuisance to landlord’ ground for possession – examples of trailblazing litigation that got the attention of the sector, the press and the profession.

-Our expert, Higher Rights-qualified team provides a complete package when dealing with casework, supporting your in-house team, representing clients in court and conducting our own advocacy; delivering a seamless service from instruction to trial.
+Our expert team provides a complete package when dealing with casework, supporting your in-house team, representing clients in court and conducting our own advocacy; delivering a seamless service from instruction to resolution.

 - Advising on and drafting policies and tenancy agreements